 Take cues from your readers.
 They may not have to open a box or tear open a bag to get to your novel, but they will devour it like it’s a Little Debbie Oatmeal Crème Pie.

 Determine what you’re really selling and market it.
 Does your novel send a message of hope, determination, courage, and protection, et al.?

 Instead of trying and failing miserably at marketing a novel like non-fiction book that uses facts as a selling point, promote the experience, the feeling it produces or the lesson it imparts.
 Promote a message that will set it apart from the 50,000 * other novels published each year.

 Marketing gurus called this term Unique Selling Proposition.
-Don’t get caught up in the term, however, just find out what is at the heart of your novel and promote the heck out if it.
+Don’t get caught up in the name, however, just find out what is at the heart of your novel and promote the heck out of it.